-A manufacturer must also participate in a federal program known as the 340B drug discount program in order for federal funds to be available to pay for the manufacturer's drugs under Medicaid and Medicare Part B. Under this program, the participating manufacturer agrees to charge certain safety net healthcare providers, known as covered entities, no more than an established discounted price for its covered outpatient drugs.
+A manufacturer must also participate in a federal program known as the 340B drug discount program in order for federal funds to be available to pay for the manufacturer's drugs under Medicaid and Medicare Part B. Under this program, the participating manufacturer agrees to charge certain federally funded clinics and safety net hospitals, known as covered entities, no more than an established discounted price for its covered outpatient drugs.
 The formula for determining the discounted price is defined by statute and is based on the AMP and the unit rebate amount as calculated under the Medicaid Drug Rebate Program, discussed above.
 Civil monetary penalties can be imposed on manufacturers for each instance of overcharging a covered entity.
 Manufacturers are required to report certain pricing information to the Office of Pharmacy Affairs within the Health Resources & Services Administration.